jaw547/a3-criminal-justice/readme/readme_guilty.md

 The dataset "guiltyplea.csv" was transformed as a part of the final project of the course DPI-691M Data and Programming for Policymakers, led by Professor Dhrumil Mehta.

-Team members include: Michael Ho, Marta Garnelo, Daniela Philipson, Jackson Wright.
+Team members include: Michael Ho, Marta Garnelo, Daniela Philipson and Jackson Wright.
 Marta Garnelo conducted the data transformation described in this document.

 ## Aim
-Transform the dataset to a format in which it can be inputed into a D3 heatmap.
-The code for the D3 visualization was obtained from the following website: https://bl.ocks.org/Bl3f/cdb5ad854b376765fa99
+Transform the dataset to a format in which it can be inputed into a D3.js heatmap.
+The code for the D3 visualization chosen was obtained from the following website: https://bl.ocks.org/Bl3f/cdb5ad854b376765fa99

 # Data source

 The data was obtained from the website of the Federal Justice Statistics Resource Center (FJSRC), Bureau of Justice Statistics (https://www.bjs.gov/fjsrc/).
-I selected the year (1998-2014), the variable "Outcome for a defendant in a case" and added the column "U.S. Federal Judicial District".
+I selected the year (1998-2014), the variable "Outcome for a defendant in a case", added the column "U.S. Federal Judicial District" and downloaded the file.

 # Trasformation steps